cpaul-mech/converting_MATLAB_to_Python/FDTD_3D_BioheatSolver-selected/How_to_run_FDTD_3D_BioheatSolver_Py_README.md

-# How to download and run the FDTD_3D_BioHeatSolver Converted code in your python ide of choice.
+# How to download and run the FDTD_3D_BioHeatSolver converted code in your python ide of choice.

 ## Steps:
     1. If you have conda or python installed, open up your editor of choice and create a new folder/project.